List of Psych characters: Young Shawn

 Young Shawn (portrayed by Liam James and Skyler Gisondo in the majority of appearances) is the younger version of Shawn Spencer.
 He is almost always shown learning life lessons from his father, usually tying into the main events of the episode.
 The character usually appears in flashbacks to the late 1980s or early 1990s.
 Young Shawn first appeared in the pilot episode, and has appeared in nearly every episode for the first six seasons.

 In "The Polarizing Express" (5.14), Young Shawn appears in adult Shawn's dream in 2010.
 The character makes light of the rotating actors in the role when Tony Cox comments that Shawn and his younger self look nothing alike.
 Young Shawn (portrayed by Skyler Gisondo) replies, "Well, we changed!"
 Then, looking at adult Shawn he says, "Sometimes from week to week, huh?," which adult Shawn confirms.

-In "And Down the Stretch Comes Murder" (2.05), Young Shawn occurs in multiple flashbacks in which Shawn tries to find the culprit that shot a spit ball at the teacher's head, ending in getting Jimmy (Bully) kicked out of school.
+In "And Down the Stretch Comes Murder" (2.05), Young Shawn occurs in multiple flashbacks in which Shawn tries to find the culprit that shot a spitball at the teacher's head, ending in getting Jimmy (Bully) kicked out of school.
 Jimmy, now a horse jockey, returns in the beginning of the episode, to hire Psych to talk to his horse.